Dr. John Happel | Aug 28, 2018 | 0

 It’s a two-way street.

-Patients ask me to bill fraudulently.
+Patients sometimes ask me to bill fraudulently.
 How about a free pony for the kids or grand kids?

 A vascular surgeon in Florida recently wrote about a patient asking him to treat her spider veins and submit the bill to insurance.
-She had been to a doctor in Jupiter, Florida who had already burned her normal saphenous vein.
+She had been to a doctor in Jupiter, Florida who had already ablated her normal saphenous vein.
 She didn’t know this or even care.
 She just wanted the next doctor to bill the cost of her spider veins (a cosmetic procedure) to her insurance company.

 #2 Free Stuff, Dishonest Advertising, and Enticements from Vein Centers